 Alternatively, you can use MacKeeper’s Smart Uninstaller tool as it can scan your Mac, looking for all browser extensions and add-ons for you.
 A quick scan will show you your installed extensions and give you the option to remove them with just one click.
 How helpful is that?

-10. Clear app storage log files and caches
+11. Clear app storage log files and caches

-To clean up Mac to run faster, it's important to clear caches and log files.
+To clean up your Mac to run faster, it's important to clear caches and log files.
 Moreover, you need to clear these log files to free up additional disk space, protect your privacy, and solve speed issues.

 Here’s how to manually clear your app caches on a Mac:

-- Quit any apps you have opened.
+- Back up your Mac and quit any apps you have opened.

 - In Finder, hold the Option key and select Go > Computer.

-- Find the folder that corresponds with the app whose cache you want to clear.
+- Navigate to the Caches folder.
+Find the folder that corresponds with the app whose cache you want to clear.

 - Move files to Bin and Empty Trash to delete them permanently.